Fading2memory/projects/README.md

 2.)
 Permut.inc --- the polymorphic/metamorphic engine in which the virus generates new copies of itself upon each new infection.
   It is greatly difficult to spot this without heuristics analysis, but each and every day virus/malware creators finds new ways to overcome and beat heuristics analysis.

+ 3.)
+Shrinker & Xpander.inc --- The shrinker acts as a compression engine, and the xpander (aka expander) is only called to either make the code size either bigger or smaller on each generation (meaning, on each new infection, the virus size is either bigger or smaller).